galacticcouncil/Basilisk-node/README.md

 ### Interaction with the node

-Go to the polkadot apps at https://dotapps.io
+Go to the Polkadot apps at https://dotapps.io

 Then open settings screen -> developer and paste